 The Heliconias Lodge is in northern Costa Rica amid the central cordillera.
-It's not particularly far from Liberia towards the east.
+It's not particularly far from Liberia yet has a largely Caribbean avifauna.
 This is a reasonable lodge with a couple of very good trails around the property.
-They also have some hanging suspension bridges which make it possible for a little canopy birding.
+Many of the trails are made up of hanging suspension bridges which make it possible for a little canopy birding.

 Many birders coming here are looking for the Tody Motmot (a much better chance here than elsewhere).
 In the past, an Ornate Hawk-Eagle has nested near the property, and a Rufous-vented Ground-Cuckoo was seen an photographed for over a year.
 Unfortunately, I missed both the motmot and the ground-cuckoo on my trip, but I enjoyed the habitat.